-The single unit I used was able to cover some 2000 ft² (186m²) of a residential environment (multiple rooms with plaster walls) with ease.
+The single unit I used could easily cover some 2000 ft² (186m²) of a residential environment (multiple rooms with plaster walls).
 And I experienced no disconnection.

 Decent throughput speeds

-As for throughput speeds, considering there’s no multi-gig PoE switch, and the lack of support for the 160 MHz channel width, the AP did relatively well in my testing.
+As for throughput speeds, the AP did relatively well in my testing, considering there’s no multi-gig PoE switch and the lack of support for the 160 MHz channel width.

-In my standard wired to wireless tests, my 2×2 test client was able to connect to it consistently at 1.2 Gbps and registered the sustained speed of more than 580 Mbps at close range.
+In my standard wired-to-wireless tests, my 2×2 test client connected to it consistently at 1.2 Gbps and registered a sustained speed of more than 580 Mbps at close range.
 When I move it farther out, it now averaged some 410 Mbps.

-And in extra tests where I copied data from one 2×2 Wi-Fi 6 clients to another, the AP registered 423 Mbps and 351 Mbps for close and long ranges, respectively.
+And in extra tests where I copied data from one 2×2 Wi-Fi 6 client to another, the AP registered 423 Mbps and 351 Mbps for close and long ranges, respectively.

 The AP did much better comparatively on the 2.4 GHz band.
 My 2×2 Wi-Fi 6 clients averaged 205 Mbps and 78 Mbps at the close and long ranges, respectively.

 The AP did similarly well with Wi-Fi 5 clients.
-At a close range, my 4×4 test machine managed to pull the sustained speed of 500 Mbps at a close range, father out, my 3×3 client averaged faster than 450 Mbps.
+At a close range, my 4×4 test machine had a sustained speed of 500 Mbps.
+Farther out, my 3×3 client averaged faster than 450 Mbps.

 So, compared with home routers, the EnGenious ECW230 didn’t have enough to wow anyone.
-But it’s important to note that as a business device, it’s optimized for reliability and not necessarily speeds.
+But it’s important to note that it’s optimized for reliability and not necessarily speeds as a business device.

-With lots of features, an easy-to-use and versatile cloud-based portal, the EnGenius ECW230 Cloud Managed Wi-Fi 6 4×4 Indoor Wireless Access Point has a lot going for itself.
+With many features and an easy-to-use and versatile cloud-based portal, the EnGenius ECW230 Cloud Managed Wi-Fi 6 4×4 Indoor Wireless Access Point has a lot going for itself.
 Unfortunately, it’s just too expensive for now.

 Indeed, Wi-Fi 5 alternatives, like the TP-Link Omada series, can deliver a similar experience at a much lower cost.
-That said, keep this AP in mind and snatch it when you find a good deal.
-My take is its price will come down as Wi-Fi 6 becomes more and more popular.
+Keep this AP in mind and snatch it when you find a good deal.
+My take is that its price will decrease as Wi-Fi 6 becomes increasingly popular.

 But if you decide to get it now, chances are it will work out after the above-mentioned little surprises.